 Theories of Persuasion was one of the first classes I remember taking that I could immediately use in the real world.
 The course taught me about the different tactics individuals and organizations use to promote a message to a specific target audience.
 I took the class in the summer.
 Little did I know, the timing would make the class even more useful and applicable.

-The first day of my project, I pulled out my notebook and reviewed the different theories and emotional appeals I had learned.
+On the first day of my project, I pulled out my notebook and reviewed the different theories and emotional appeals I had learned.
 After reading through different persuasive options, I felt that the humor appeal was perfect for the behavior I was trying to change.
-The class had taught me to consider the topic and my target audience when choosing an appeal.
-I was trying to get 18-23 year old college students to throw away their trash.
+The class taught me to consider the topic and my target audience when choosing an appeal.
+I was trying to get 18 to 23 year old college students to throw away their trash.
 To be honest, it wasn’t the most exciting issue.
 At first, I thought this was a huge disadvantage for my message.
-However, the more I thought about it, I realized that using humor appeal was perfect for my problem I was trying to fix.
+However, the more I thought about it, I realized that using the humor appeal was perfect for the problem I was trying to fix.

 Humor Appeal is the use of humor with the purpose of trying to gain the audience’s attention and also to have the message be viewed as more likable.
 A properly executed humor appeal not only makes the message look more interesting but after the humor appeal has been used the overall message is viewed in a more likable opinion by the audience.
 The reason one would use humor appeal would be to distract the viewer from the negative emotion of feeling that they are being sold or trying to be persuaded.
 Effective humor can immensely increase your persuasion but does little for your credibility.
 A humor appeal is mostly used at the start of a message to increase likability.

-What I appreciated so much about this class is that is that, from the minute I learned about the first concept, I knew it would be applicable through my whole career.
+What I appreciated so much about this class is that, from the minute I learned about the first concept, I knew it would be applicable throughout my whole career.
 Within two weeks, it had already helped me outside of the classroom.
 Theories of Persuasion gave me the ability to develop a message behind the scenes and effectively change my audience’s behavior.